Homes evacuated, roads closed due to heavy rain in Gisborne

-Homes are being evacuated and roads are closed in the Gisborne region due to heavy rain.
+Two road workers are trapped in a digger as homes are evacuated and roads closed due to heavy rain in Gisborne.

 Severe weather warnings and watches remain in effect for the Bay of Plenty, Gisborne, Hawke's Bay, Taupō and western Tasman areas.